DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ### IndividualPred\_KKD\_InputFile.py
 This script is a variant of _IndividualPred\_KKD\_runId.py_ that takes the input file name, instead of the runId.
 Be cautious if your database contains more than one run from the same file; the runId is better suited as a unique identifier.
 Output is identical to _IndividualPred\_KKD\_runId.py_.

-Collection and table names are specified in line 10, as described above.
+Collection and table names are specified in lines 9-10, as described above.

 Command line: